How To Change A WordPress Post Author

 (Posts – Post Author)

-To change the author name displayed on all of your own posts to something else, all you have to do is change your nickname (public display name) in your User Profile section.
-(Note: this changes the name displayed all of your posts)
+If you want to change the author name displayed on all posts you have authored to something else, all you have to do is change your public display name (nickname) in your User Profile settings.
+(Note: the method below changes the author name that shows on all your posts)

-You can get to your Profile screen a number of ways:
+You can access your Profile screen using various methods:

-#1 – Log into your Admin area and click on Users > All Users …
+#1 – You can log into your WP Admin area and click on Users > All Users …

 (WordPress Users Menu – All Users)

-Hover over your user profile and click Edit …
+Hover over your username and click the ‘Edit’ link …

-#2 – Log into your WordPress Admin dashboard and click on Users > Your Profile …
+#2 – Log into the Admin and click on Users > Your Profile …

 (Users – Your Profile)